 - The organization needs to an additional GST returns file.

 Earlier hotels and restaurants used to get credit for the activities of construction and renovation.
 But now the government has stopped providing the credits under the GST regime.

 Liquor should have also been included in the GST regime to fulfill the purpose of one nation one tax.
 Excluding liquor from the GST regime, contradicts the motive of bringing a uniform tax structure throughout the country.

 What is the Impact of GST on Consumers?

-Before the introduction of GST, there was a composite tax of around 20.5% (6% of service tax and 14.5% of value added tax) on hotels and restaurants serving food and beverages.
+Before the introduction of GST, there was a composite tax of around 20.5% (6% of service tax and 14.5% of value-added tax) on hotels and restaurants serving food and beverages.
 However, after the GST regime, the government levies 18% of tax.
-This ultimately saves around 3% of tax for consumers.
+This ultimately saves around 3% of the tax for consumers.

 On the other hand, if you are planning to stay in a good hotel, it is going to be costlier than before.
 The tax for a stay in such hotels is double the earlier tax that is 9% to 18%.
 And the luxury hotels (5 stars and above), which charges a rent of Rs.
 7,500/- or above will have a tax of 28%.